GEOGRAPHY, METEOROLOGY, & ENVIRONMENTAL SCIENCE

 Dr. Teresa Bals-Elsholz, has been awarded the 2024 Edward N. Lorenz Teaching Excellence Award from the American Meteorological Society.
 She was chosen, “For innovative and engaging teaching, making challenging curricula accessible and enjoyable, enthusiastic career-long mentoring, and inspiring the next generation of atmospheric scientists, especially empowering women”.

-She will formally receive the award at the 2024 AMS Annual Meeting in Baltimore during the awards ceremony.
+She received the award at the 2024 AMS Annual Meeting in Baltimore during the awards ceremony.

 New Frontiers